Life 1871 - 1908 AD

 Shizong (Aisin-Gioro) Yin Chen , Name as Emperor Yung Cheng (YongZheng)

-Yong Zheng descended the Throne on the day his Father Kang Hsi died in 1722 AD.
-An intelligent Man and shrewd political strategist and plotter, in the aftermath of the fight for the Succession, Yong Zheng had his 35 brothers killed, jailed, expelled or otherwise eliminated, thus solidifying his Rule over The Ching Empire.
-General Longkeduo was placed under House Arrest to keep him from "spilling the beans" on the conspiracy.
-Yong Zheng was an extra-ordinarily cruel Person and is said to have devised a sadistic execution instrument himself.
 But not only to his brothers was Emperor Yong Zheng a vicious adversary.
 In order to further strengthen his dictatorship he established his own Secret Police Force, with powers overriding those of Cabinet members, to keep an eye on his Ministers.
 The Secret Police also continuously kept watch over the Leaders of the 8 Manchu Banners, the Dynasties' Military Apparatus, weakening their positions.
-The many searches of Officials' Estates and confiscations of properties of those that had fallen into
+The many searches of Officials' Estates and confiscations of properties of those that had fallen into disgrace, earned Emperor Yong Zheng the nickname of "House-searching Emperor".

 Achievements : In spite, or better - probably because- of his vicious personal nature and manners Yong Zheng was a succesful Emperor.
-Continuing to strenghten the Ching Empire enlarged under Kang Hsi, Yong Zheng put down several revolting border regions, subduing them to Chinese Dynastic will once more.
+Continuing to strenghten the Qing Empire enlarged under Kang Hsi, Yong Zheng put down several revolting border regions, subduing them to Chinese Dynastic will once more.
 Due to a Empire wide-tax reform relating the levying of taxes to the amount of land owned, the burden on the majority of the population of small farmers was greatly reduced.
 The economy of the Chinese Empire grew rapidly during Yong Zheng's reign.

 Death & Succession: Having ingnored his own father's wishes and worst fears on his succession, Yong Zheng tried to avoid an unwelcome Power Struggle and bloodshed after his own Death.
 He therefor chose a successor from his sons without consulting them or his ministers-of-the-cabinet, thereby avoiding the clique politics,plots, intrigue and paranoia that occured under Emperor Kang Xi.
 After his choice he wrote the name on the successor on not one, but on two papers, hiding one and keeping the other.
 After Yong Zheng's death the Chief Eunuch was to collect the hidden paper and compare it to the note to be found on the dead Emperors' body.
 This strategy was Effective and so introduced a system of secretely naming